tchajed/sys-verif-fa25/docs/notes/liveness.md

 \end{aligned}
 $$

-The first construct $\lift{\phi}$ is actually the boring one.
-It _lifts_ a propositional formula $\phi$ about a single state into temporal logic about a trace; what it asserts is just that the first state in the trace satisfies $\phi$.
-You can think about what $\phi$ is in one of two ways: its a formula describing one state with a bunch of variables over finite domains (like booleans or the program counter `pc0 | pc1 | pc2` in the example above), or you can just imagine $\phi : \State \to \Prop$ in Coq and it describe a single state (though $\phi$ is not technically propositional in that it could use quantifiers; this distinction isn't important to understand LTL).
-We can take any such formula $\phi$ for a single state and turn it into an LTL formula with $\lift{\phi}$ (this is intentionally the same notation we used to lift pure propositions into separation logic).
+The first construct $\lift{\phi}$ is used to describe individual states in the trace.
+It _lifts_ a propositional formula $\phi$ about a single state into temporal logic about a trace; what it asserts is just that the first state in the trace satisfies $\phi$ (you'll later see how this is useful).
+You can think about $\phi$ in one of two ways: it's a formula describing one state with a bunch of variables over finite domains (like booleans or the program counter `pc0 | pc1 | pc2` in the example above), or you can just imagine $\phi : \State \to \Prop$ in Rocq which is a predicate over a single state.
+We can take any such formula $\phi$ for a single state and turn it into an LTL formula with $\lift{\phi}$ (this is the same notation we used to lift pure propositions into separation logic, with a similar idea: it is "importing" a statement from a simpler logic).

 Next we have an _action_ $\langle a \rangle$ where $a : (\State \times \State) \to \Prop$ (a relation between two states).
 This construct is used to describe _transition systems_ within LTL; we will see that it allows us to easily say that a trace corresponds to the behavior of a state machine, where $a$ is the relation describing the state machine's transitions.
 In temporal logic $\action{a}$ says that the $a$ holds between the first and second states of the trace.

 The second row has the key novelty of LTL: the temporal operators. $\always P$ (pronounced "always $P$") says that $P$ holds _from now onward_ or _henceforth_. $\eventually P$ (pronounced "eventually $P$") says that $P$ holds _eventually_; that is, starting at some point in the future from the current moment.

 The third row has the usual connectives of a logic, negation, $P \land Q$ (logical and), and $P \lor Q$.
-There's nothing exceptional about these in LTL.
+There's nothing exceptional about these in LTL, unlike in separation logic.
 We can write $P \Rightarrow Q$ for implication, and it's the same as $\lnot P \lor Q$ as in regular propositional logic.

 ### Semantics